 Work collaboratively with LGK staff across teams to best support donor stewardship, solicitations, and events.

 Other duties as needed to assist the Development Department in reaching its annual fundraising goals, under the direction of the CDO.

 A well-qualified candidate will possess the following:

-Interest in and passion for the LGK mission and core values.
+Interest in and passion for LGK’s mission.

-Highly self-motivated, detail and goal-oriented.
+Highly self-motivated, metrics driven, and goal oriented.

 Experience working in a team environment and ability to work independently.